JereKuusela/valheim-infinity_hammer/publish/README.md

 - Ignore no build: "Mystical power" no longer prevents building.
 - Ignore other restrictions: Removes any other restrictions (for example campfires can be built on wood floors).
 - Ignore wards: Wards no longer prevent building.
-- Max undo steps: How many undo actions are stored.
+- Max undo steps: How many undo actions are stored (ignored if Server devcommands is installed).
 - No build cost: Removes resource cost and crafting station requirement.
 - No creator: Builds without setting the creator information.
 Disabled by default.
 - No durability loss: Hammer auto-repairs used durability.